mloporchio/JLogsBloom/README.md

 # JLogsBloom

-A Java implementation of Ethereum's logsBloom filters.
+A Java implementation of Ethereum's <code>logsBloom</code> filters.